 The Organization initially measures its financial assets and liabilities originated or exchanged in arm's length transactions at fair value.
 Financial assets and liabilities originated or exchanged in related party transactions, except for those that involve parties whose sole relationship with the organization is in the capacity of management, are initially measured at cost.
-The cost of a financial instrument in a related party transaction depends on whether the instrument has repayment terms.
 The Organization subsequently measures all its financial assets and liabilities at cost or amortized cost.
 Financial assets subsequently measured at amortized cost include cash and accounts receivable.
 Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.